A3XX/dns_at_home/README.md

     ```bash
     pihole -a -p
     ```
-4. Open browser and enter the following in browser http://RPI_IP_ADDRESS/admin/ and enter the password.
+4. Open browser and enter **http://IP_ADDRESS/admin/** and enter the password.(Make sure to enter the IP we assigned in 4.e)
     ![pic9](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/9.PNG)

 ## Step 4: Installing cloudflared
-1. TO install and configure cloudflared run the following command.
+1. To install and configure cloudflared run the following command.
     ```bash
     wget https://git.io/JctAF -O install-cloudflared.sh && bash install-cloudflared.sh
     ```
-2. Now verify that cloudflared is working!
-Run the following dig command
+2. Now verify that cloudflared is working! (query a few domains)
     ```bash
     dig @127.0.0.1 -p 5053 twitter.com
     ```
 3. **Configuring Pi-hole**
-     - Finally, configure Pi-hole to use the local cloudflared service as the upstream DNS server (Settings -> DNS) by specifying 127.0.0.1#5053 as the Custom DNS (IPv4).
+     - Finally, configure Pi-hole to use the local cloudflared service as the upstream DNS server (Settings -> DNS) by specifying **127.0.0.1#5053** as the **Custom DNS (IPv4)**.
      - Make sure all other Upstream DNS Servers are **unchecked** and **don't forget to click on Save**
       ![pic10](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/10.PNG)